mqtthiqs/mqtthiqs.github.io/about.md

 Matthias Puech is a musician, programmer, researcher and teacher born in Paris in 1983.
-Member of [INA GRM](https://inagrm.com/) as a research and development scientist, and assistant Professor in Computer Science, he nourishes a dual interest for natural phenomena, especially evolutionary biology, and the mathematical and computational concepts that let us apprehend our world.
+Member of [INA GRM](https://inagrm.com/) as a research and development scientist, and associate Professor in Computer Science, he nourishes a dual interest for natural phenomena, especially evolutionary biology, and the mathematical and computational concepts that let us apprehend our world.
 Interpreting